 - Dorset Leisure, Charmouth:- Part of the caravan dealers site they sold Jet petrol.
 Following the opening of the Charmouth bypass the forecourt closed and became part of their caravan display area.

-- Esso petrol station, Raymonds Hill:- I really should remember what this was called but I have been racking my brains an cannot.
-As far as I remember they only ever sold Esso.
+- Masters Garage, Raymonds Hill:- As far as I remember Masters Garage only ever sold Esso.
 On the left just before the Hunters Lodge Hotel this site now has houses built on it.

 - Hunters Lodge Garage, Raymonds Hill:- Sat on the corner of the A35 and the B3165 Crewkerne road.
 Over the years this forecourt sold various brands of fuels including Shell, Jet and Gulf.
 Rob Perry Marine now occupy the site.